 The matter of blockchain digital credentials is addressed by many stakeholders:

 - European Commission – European Blockchain Partnership – EBSI: the European Blockchain Services Infrastructure, which has a budget of €4M, has dedicated one of its four application cases to the issue of digital credentials.
 “Giving back control to citizens when managing their education credentials; significantly reducing verification costs and improving authenticity trust.”

 - Digital Credentials Consortium – a consortium of universities including MIT and Harvard University, is conducting open source work towards an open and standardized ecosystem.
 “Our mission is to create a trusted, distributed, and shared infrastructure that will become the standard for issuing, storing, displaying, and verifying academic credentials, digitally.”
 (DCC white paper).

-- In the private sector, BCdiploma, a French company created in 2017, is the blockchain credentials ecosystem with the largest number of institutions: nearly 100, across 4 continents.
+- In the private sector, BCdiploma, a French company created in 2017, is the blockchain credentials ecosystem with the largest number of institutions: nearly 120, across 4 continents.
 BCdiploma has patented a method that combines cryptography and blockchain, and markets a turnkey solution enabling any institution to issue latest-generation blockchain Digital Credentials.
 For example, ETS Global, the provider of the TOEIC® English test, has chosen BCdiploma blockchain technology to certify and dematerialize the TOEIC® Score Report.